jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

-The exchange is at 47½; that is to say, one ruble makes 47½ stuivers; and in Holland, 20 stuivers make a Dutch guilder; 2½ guilder make a Dutch rijksdaalder: also, the exchange of Holland with Berlin is at 142; that is to say, for 100 Dutch rijksdaalder, 142 Reichsthaler are paid at Berlin; and lastly, the ducat is worth 3 Reichsthaler at Berlin.[^3]
+The exchange is at 47½; that is to say, one ruble makes 47½ stuivers; and in Holland, 20 stuivers make a Dutch guilder; 2½ guilders make a Dutch rijksdaalder: also, the exchange of Holland with Berlin is at 142; that is to say, for 100 Dutch rijksdaalder, 142 Reichsthaler are paid at Berlin; and lastly, the ducat is worth 3 Reichsthaler at Berlin.[^3]

-[^3]: 1 Dutch rijksdaalder = 2½ Dutch guilder (fl.)
+[^3]: 1 Dutch rijksdaalder = 2½ Dutch guilders (fl.)

 <span class="art">481</span> To resolve the question proposed, let us proceed
 step by step.
 Beginning therefore with the stuivers, since